CtrlAiDel/How-to-Run-Multiple-AI-Models-with-Ollama-and-Open-WebUI-in-Docker/README.md

    npm run dev
    ```

+**Using Voice-to-Text on Windows:**

+To utilize voice-to-text functionality, simply press Win+H to access the menu, and press Win+H again to initiate voice recording, converting your spoken words into text for direct input into the AI system.

 **How to Close a Node:**

 If you encounter issues with the LLM (Language Model) not connecting on port 3000 and switching to ports like 3001 or 3002: